When summer holidays roll around, I always like to spend time in the kitchen and make a bunch of healthy snacks and treats for my family.

 To prepare: They’re quick and easy, I promise.
 No slaving away in the kitchen these holidays!
 Click here for my recipe

-To store: Any Sistema KLIP IT Round container will do for these gems!
-They can be kept in the fridge for up to a week, so there’s plenty of other meals you can make with them, such as healthy veggie burgers, fillings for wraps or pitas or just on their own with a variety of appetisers.
+To store: These gems can be kept in the fridge for up to a week, so there’s plenty of other meals you can make with them, such as healthy veggie burgers, fillings for wraps or pitas or just on their own with a variety of appetisers.